mattTea/CV/README.md

 #### Makers Academy (February 2019 to May 2019)

-- I'm passionate about learning, and about engineering.
+I'm passionate about learning, and about engineering.
 I began teaching myself web development after realising how much more I could bring to my teams through using my analysis skills to solve engineering problems.
 After building a number of small web apps I started to contribute directly to the products I was working with...
 - The React UI of the My Account web application at John Lewis & Partners, in order to learn more about TDD practices and continuous delivery.
 - Building and launching a [learning resources app](https://github.com/mattTea/dof-app) for our engineering organisation, using React and Firebase, so that I could directly experience customer and user feedback, and understand the demands of supporting and maintaining a product, while continuing to develop it.

+At Makers...

 - e.g. Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
+- e.g. OOP, TDD, MVC, DDD
-- Agile/XP
+- e.g. Agile/XP
-- Ruby, Rails, JavaScript
+- e.g. Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- e.g. RSpec, Jasmine

-#### Birkbeck College, University of London (???? to ????)
+#### Birkbeck College, University of London (Oct 2003 to Jun 2005)

 - MSc International Business Research
 - Merit

-#### Greenwich University (???? to ????)
+#### Greenwich University (Sep 1998 to Jun 2002)

 - BEng (Hons) Mechanical Engineering
 - 2:I